SWTOR-Slicers/SWTOR-Character-Assembler/readme.md

   * **WrinklesMaps**, meant to be used in heads' SkinB Shaders to animate facial wrinkles.
 Our version of the shader doesn't support them yet, but some experiments are being carried in order to implement their use).

-* Under the hood, the add-on calls Darth Atroxa's .gr2 Importer Addon's Character Import feature to assemble the character.
-It should be pointed out that this means this addon has the same limitations regarding Creature-type (single mesh) NPCs, and some bugs importing body and armor parts with two materials, such as underwear ones (the latter seems to be solved and is waiting for a revision before release).
+* Under the hood, the Addon calls Darth Atroxa's .gr2 Importer Addon's Character Import feature to assemble the character.
+It should be pointed out that this means this Addon has the same limitations regarding Creature-type (single mesh) NPCs, and some bugs importing body and armor parts with two materials, such as underwear ones (the latter seems to be solved and is waiting for a revision before release).
 * It adds a series of "quality of life" options to the process, such as collecting armor parts by their in-game names.
 * Also, it comes with a **Character Prefixer**: it allows for adding a prefix not just to the names of a selection of objects but to their materials' names and the Collections holding them, with a single click.
 Doing this to the results of a character import lets us make all those names unique enough **to be able to import several characters to the same Blender project** (for example, different sets of armor) without making an utter mess of their materials.
 * **It reports its progress and errors through Blender's Console**.
 It is recommended to keep it open to check for any error message, as it lists all the files it detects and copies, showing if any entry is malformed or leads to an inexistent file.